b-yond-infinite-network/production-readiness-checklist/docs/guides/check-production-readiness.md

 ## 2. Create a new GitHub issue

 Create a new GitHub issue for production readiness review (Internally, we prepare GitHub Issue teamplate for production readiness check and the service owners create an issue by it.
-See an [example](https://github.com/mercari/production-readiness-checklist/issues/1)).

 ## 3. Verify the checklist